-Note 11 - Related Parties:
+Note 12 - Related Parties:

 Christensen has and may continue to have Trustees, committee members, and staff members who are affiliated with organizations that are current grantees or are being considered for a grant by Christensen.
 Christensen has a conflict of interest policy which covers situations that may constitute a conflict of interest and the procedure to address the conflict when it occurs.
-The policy requires Trustees, committee members, and staff members to annually update and disclose to the governing Board their grantee and organization relationships.
+The policy requires Trustees, committee members, staff members, and vendors to annually update and disclose to the governing Board their grantee and organization relationships.